KULL-Centre/PRISM/software/rosetta_ddG_pipeline/README.md

 #### deviating values and consitency checks
 Values that differ from normal runs, like a large fraction of high-scoring ddGs are not automatically detected and should be kept in mind for the user.

 If a relaxed structure has Eres for a residue >0 REU, all varianats of that base residue should be interpreted with care.
-You can calculate those values with the following function: ../software/scripts/pdb_to_prism - rosetta_energy_to_prism function with the input parameters: relaxed_pdb_file (output from the pipeline), temp_dir (for calculations and information for the prism parser: pdbID, pdbchain, uniprot_id; and outputs: pdb_prism_file
+You can see those values in your output folder "prism_rosettapdb_....txt", including the contacting residues, or calculate those values with the following function: ../software/scripts/pdb_to_prism - rosetta_energy_to_prism function with the input parameters: relaxed_pdb_file (output from the pipeline), temp_dir (for calculations and information for the prism parser: pdbID, pdbchain, uniprot_id; and outputs: pdb_prism_file
 It extracts the energies from the final output pdb of the relaxation (summed up as comments at the bottom of the file).